ridwaanhall/hero-statistics-in-MLBB/README.md

 # MLBB Hero Winrate and Counter

+## Project Announcement

+We are excited to announce that this project will soon be available on PyPI!
+Stay tuned for updates and instructions on how to install and use the package.

 ## Overview

 This module provides classes to interact with an API that filters hero statistics based on various criteria.
 It includes the `FilterAPI` class for making API requests and the `FilterFactory` class to generate specific filter configurations.
 Additionally, it provides a function to create a table of hero data.